 Study of the principles and practices of personnel administration in business and government organizations.
 A survey of the history, development, and current status of labor-management relations in industry and government.
 Analysis of the labor market and the implications of government regulations for wages and labor-management bargaining.
-PREREQUISITES: MN 3105 and at least two quarters of postgraduate work in management.
+PREREQUISITE: MN3105.